Antisemitic trope: Propagation of communism

 In the 20th century, newer allegations of Jews masterminding the propagation of Communism emerged, including The Protocols of the Elders of Zion (1903).
-Judeo-Bolshevism was popularized by Hitler's to conflate Jews with communists and present them as an existential threat to justify the Holocaust.
+Judeo-Bolshevism was popularized by Hitler's tendency to conflate Jews with communists and present them as an existential threat to justify the Holocaust.
 A Polish equivalent of this trope is Żydokomuna, which accused "most Jews" of having "collaborated with the Soviet Union" in "importing communism" to Poland.
 Candace Owens, a twenty-first century American conservative pundit, alleged that "Stalin was a Jew" and his followers were "part of a Jewish cabal".

 Kosher tax

 The "Kosher tax" trope claims that food producers are "forced" to pay an exorbitant premium to indicate that their products are kosher, which is allegedly passed on to consumers by price increase.
 It is mainly spread by white supremacists.
 Refuters contended that food producers would not engage in the certification process if it was not profitable to obtain the "kosher certification", which is actually a voluntary business decision, while the "resultant" increased sales would lower the average cost.